Tyketto

-Tyketto is an American hard rock band, based out of New York City, New York, United States.
-The group was put together in 1987 by the former Waysted vocalist Danny Vaughn, with Brooke St. James (guitar), Jimi Kennedy (bass), and Michael Clayton (drums).
+Tyketto is an American hard rock band based in New York City.
+It was formed in 1987 by former Waysted vocalist Danny Vaughn alongside Brooke St. James (guitar), Jimi Kennedy (bass), and Michael Clayton (drums).

 History

 The band saw their name painted on a wall in Brooklyn and thought it sounded cool.
-By 1989, the band had signed to Geffen Records and released their debut album Don't Come Easy, which included the successful single "Forever Young."
+By 1989, the band had signed to Geffen Records and released their debut album Don't Come Easy, which included the successful single "Forever Young", in 1991.
 Musically, the album was somewhere between Whitesnake and Bon Jovi, and Tyketto opened for the former on many bills.
 However, the rise of the grunge sound in 1991 saw Tyketto's hopes of a big breakthrough begin to recede.
 Kennedy left the band and was replaced by Jaimie Scott.
 Their second album was rejected by Geffen and finally emerged in 1994 under the title Strength in Numbers on CMC International in the U.S. and Music for Nations elsewhere in the world.

 The following year, Vaughn left the band to look after his wife, who had developed cancer, and was replaced by former Tall Stories vocalist Steve Augeri.
 (Augeri later became lead vocalist for Journey.)
 This line-up released Shine (which was a departure from their classic sound) in 1995, again on CMC / Music for Nations.
 However, dwindling audiences and the changing landscape of the rock industry saw the band split up in 1996, releasing the live album Take Out & Served Up Live as a swan song, having never really broken through.
 The various band members went on to other projects: most notably Vaughn, Clayton, and Scott who reunited in Vaughn.
 Vaughn would eventually start releasing material under his own name in 2007.

 In 2004, Tyketto reformed for a reunion tour with the full original lineup.
 They played a second set of reunion dates in 2007 and stated at the time that this was the last time the original four members, or any other line up, would ever perform under the Tyketto name.
-To coincide with the dates the band released an The Last Sunset - Farewell 2007 consisting of alternative versions of previously released songs and unreleased songs unearthed from long forgotten demo tapes.
+To coincide with the dates the band released The Last Sunset – Farewell 2007 consisting of alternative versions of previously released songs and unreleased songs unearthed from long forgotten demo tapes.
 Despite this announcement, in 2008 Tyketto reformed again for more dates.
 In April, they played the "Hard In Rio 2" festival in Brazil, and also played four European dates in October 2008 including Firefest.
 However, due to scheduling conflicts, Brooke St. James was unable to join the band for these dates and was replaced by P.J.
 Zitarosa, a former member of Vaughn and Vaughn's solo career backing band.